-63 Assessment of training needs includes circulating a questionnaire, a consensus of experts, a systematic review or other appropriate measures.
+Assessment of training needs includes circulating a questionnaire, a consensus of experts, a systematic review or other appropriate measures.

-Core Capacity 8 Laboratory 64 Component 8.1 Laboratory diagnostic and confirmation capacity Indicator 8.1.1 Laboratory services available to test for priority health threats
+Core Capacity 8 Laboratory Component 8.1 Laboratory diagnostic and confirmation capacity Indicator 8.1.1 Laboratory services available to test for priority health threats

-- 8.1.1.1 Is there a policy to ensure the quality of laboratory diagnostic capacities (e.g. licensing, accreditation, etc.)? - 8.1.1.2 Are national laboratory quality standards/guidelines available? - 8.1.1.3 Does your country have access to networks of international laboratories to meet diagnostic and confirmatory laboratory requirements and support outbreak investigations for events specified in Annex 2 of IHR? - 8.1.1.4 Is there national laboratory capacity to meet diagnostic and confirmatory laboratory requirements for priority diseases? - 8.1.1.5 Is an up to date and accessible inventory of public and private laboratories65 with relevant diagnostic capacity available? - 8.1.1.6 Do national reference laboratories participate successfully 66 in External Quality Assessment schemes for major public health disciplines 67 for diagnostic laboratories? - 8.1.1.7 Are more than 10 non-AFP (Acute Flaccid Paralysis) hazardous specimens per year referred to national reference laboratories for examination? - 8.1.1.8 Are all national reference laboratories accredited to international standards68 or to national standards adapted from international standards? - 8.1.1.9 Are there national regulations compatible with international guidelines in force for the packaging and transport of clinical specimens? - 8.1.1.10 Is there a functional69 system for collection, packaging and transport of clinical specimens? - 8.1.1.11 Have sample collection and transportation kits been pre-positioned at appropriate levels for immediate mobilization during a PH event? - 8.1.1.12 Has staff at national or relevant levels been trained for the safe shipment of infectious substances according to international standards (ICAO/IATA)? - 8.1.1.13 Do the processes for shipment of infectious substances when investigating an urgent public health event consistently meet ICAO/IATA standards? - 8.1.1.14 Can clinical specimens from investigation of urgent public health events be delivered to appropriate national or international reference laboratories within the appropriate timeframe 70 of collection for testing or transport? - 8.1.1.15 Have at least 10 hazardous specimen per year been shipped internationally to a collaborating laboratory as part of an investigation or exercise?
+- 8.1.1.1 Is there a policy to ensure the quality of laboratory diagnostic capacities (e.g. licensing, accreditation, etc.)? - 8.1.1.2 Are national laboratory quality standards/guidelines available? - 8.1.1.3 Does your country have access to networks of international laboratories to meet diagnostic and confirmatory laboratory requirements, and support outbreak investigations for events specified in Annex 2 of IHR? - 8.1.1.4 Is there national laboratory capacity to meet diagnostic and confirmatory laboratory requirements for priority diseases? - 8.1.1.5a Is an up to date inventory of public and private laboratories with relevant diagnostic capacity available? - 8.1.1.5b Is the inventory of public and private laboratories accessible? - 8.1.1.6 Do national reference laboratories participate successfully in External Quality Assessment schemes for major public health disciplines for diagnostic laboratories? - 8.1.1.7 Are more than 10 non-AFP (Acute Flaccid Paralysis) hazardous specimens per year referred to national reference laboratories for examination? - 8.1.1.8 Are all national reference laboratories accredited to international standards or to national standards adapted from international standards? - 8.1.1.9 Are national regulations compatible with international guidelines implemented, for the packaging and transport of clinical specimens? - 8.1.1.10 Is there a functional system for collection, packaging and transport of clinical specimens? - 8.1.1.11 Have sample collection and transportation kits been pre-positioned at appropriate levels for immediate mobilization during a PH event? - 8.1.1.12 Has staff at national or relevant levels been trained for the safe shipment of infectious substances according to international standards (ICAO/IATA)? - 8.1.1.13 Do the processes for shipment of infectious substances when investigating an urgent public health event consistently meet ICAO/IATA standards? - 8.1.1.14 Can clinical specimens from investigation of urgent public health events be delivered for testing to appropriate national or international reference laboratories within the appropriate timeframe of collection? - 8.1.1.15 Have at least 10 hazardous specimen per year been shipped internationally to a collaborating laboratory as part of an investigation or exercise?